This test is the best chance to determine if welds, joints, and the tank itself do not have any leaks before everything is set underground.

 Leakage in storage tanks can cause loss of product and environmental damage.
 Air Soap testing reveals leaks.

-Testers are looking for leaks which would be visible by the presence of bubbles where any hole is.
+Testers are looking for leaks that would be visible by the presence of bubbles where any hole is.

 The next check is on the tank itself.